nanda-pratama-bekisarnet/editable-website/README.md

  --- Deploy to Cloudflare

- - Create new pages and link your github repo to your newly created page
+ - Create new pages and link your github repo main branch to your newly created page
  - You should see it bulding corretly and available at certail url provided by cloudflare
  - ..........